cml37/ncidauth/README.md

 ## Building Project

 ### Standard Deployment
-mvn package
+`mvn package`
-(you will then have a ncidauth-1.0-snapshot-shaded.jar in the target directory) (Sadly we cannot build this from Eclipse since the Jersey JARs are multi-release JARs, in particular JettyHttpContainer.class)
+* You will then have a ncidauth-1.0-snapshot-shaded.jar in the target directory
+* Sadly we cannot build this from Eclipse since the Jersey JARs are multi-release JARs, in particular JettyHttpContainer.class

 ## Testing project